 Reduction surgery removes an appropriate amount of skin and breast tissue in order to reshape the breast.
 The breast is also lifted at the time of reduction.
 The size of the areola can also be reduced as well.
 Breasts with a lot of fatty tissue, especially at the sides and under the arms, may be further sculpted with liposuction, the sucking of fat cells for permanent removal.

-For a breast lift, three incisions are made, around the areola, then vertically from the bottom edge of the areola to the crease under the breast and the third along the natural curve of the breast crease.
+For a breast lift, usually two incisions are made – around the areola and then vertically from the bottom edge of the areolar to the crease underneath the breast.
+It is commonly referred to as a “lollipop” incision.
+Rarely, a third incision is required along the natural curve of the breast crease.
 Excess skin is then removed and the nipple and areola are moved to a higher position, creating a higher, tighter breast.
 Liposuction may also be used to improve the shape.

 How will I heal from my breast reduction or breast lift?